First Press of Cider

 Friday, October 19th – Sunday, October 21st

 Friday: Start the variety weekend Friday evening by sampling over 20 varieties of Maine grown apples and pears with pie by the slice from 6:00pm – 7:00pm followed by a Story Slam at 7:00pm.
 The Story Slam is a shared event with Sweet Tree Arts and Hope Orchards.
 Each storyteller tells their story around the theme of ‘How I got here’.
 These are personal stories that are told and not read.
 Stories may contain adult content.
 Story Slam tickets are $15.00 (shipping additional).
-Tickets will be available at Sweet Tree Arts, at the Orchard during the season or you can purchase tickets online now!
+Tickets will be available at Sweet Tree Arts, at the Orchard during the season.

 Saturday: All varieties available for tasting, pairing and purchase all day until 5:00pm.
 Maine Street Meats will join us from 11am – 4pm for variety pairings.
 Pie by the slice available.

 Sunday: All varieties available for tasting, pairing and purchase all day until 5:00pm.
 Appleton Creamery will join us from 11:00am until 4:00pm for delicious cheese pairings.
 Oshima Brothers live concert from 2:00pm to 4:00pm.
-Tickets available at Hope Orchards during the season or you can purchase tickets online now!
+Tickets available at The door.
 Pie by the slice available.

 Our pie by the slice is baked and provided by Washington General Store.
 We offer State of Maine Cheese’s Katahdin Cheddar to compliment your pie slice, or for purchase.